 Delhi HC orders removal of videos, articles defaming ‘The News Minute’ editor Dhanya Rajendran

-The defendants had alleged that Rajendran was attempting to stoke social unrest in India as an ‘agent’ of billionaire George Soros.
+The defendants had claimed that Rajendran was attempting to stoke social unrest in India as an ‘agent’ of billionaire George Soros.

-The Delhi High Court has ordered the removal of YouTube videos and other online articles alleging that The News Minute editor-in-chief Dhanya Rajendran, along with a host of other independent digital news publications, are “agents” of billionaire George Soros.
+The Delhi High Court has ordered the removal of YouTube videos and other online articles claiming that The News Minute editor-in-chief Dhanya Rajendran, along with a host of other independent digital news publications, are “agents” of billionaire George Soros.

 The ruling Bharatiya Janata Party has for long alleged that Soros, a Hungarian-American investor and philanthropist, has “designs to weaken Indian democracy”.